TylerGubala/blenderpy/README.md

 A. Blender runtime usage and compatibility with `multiprocessing` is limited, see [the documentation](https://github.com/TylerGubala/blenderpy/wiki/Caveat---Usage-with-multiprocessing).

+### Q. What about my operating system of choice?

+A. [MacOS support is on its way](https://github.com/TylerGubala/blenderpy/wiki/Platform---MacoOS#build-script).
+After that is Ubuntu.

+### Q. What about my Python version of choice?

+A. More work is being done in `bpy-make`, another repo.
+In there, we search for the appropriate Python/OS combination based on what we know about the currently running executable, but it's far from perfect, and is WIP.
+Help is needed in handling `svn` repo traversal.

 ## Gotchas

-I have not tested this for platforms other than Windows at the moment.
+I have not tested this for platforms other than Windows Python 3.6.x at the moment.
 More to come soon.

 ## Support this project